Radiologic Science Technology

 Assistant Professor Whitney Reese has been teaching at COTC since 2009.
 She serves as the radiologic science technology program’s clinical coordinator and is the faculty advisor of the Radiologic Science Technology Student Organization and COTC’s Ohio Delta Chapter of Lambda Nu National Honor Society for Radiologic and Imaging Sciences.
-In addition to teaching, she is a registered radiographer through the American Registry of Radiologic Technologists and works at Licking Memorial Health Systems.
+In addition to teaching, she is a registered radiographer through the American Registry of Radiologic Technologists and worked at Licking Memorial Health Systems for 15 years until May 2021.
 Reese is also a COTC alumna and participates in the COTC Alumni Council.

 Associate of Applied Science Radiologic Science Technology from COTC

 Bachelor of Radiologic Science Technology from Oregon Institute of Technology

 Master of Higher Education and Student Affairs from Ohio University